What is multiple sclerosis (MS). Image showing neuro pathways that can be damaged as the result of MS.

-Multiple sclerosis (MS) is a disease of the central nervous system (your brain and your spinal cord).
-The central nervous system cells are covered in a protective layer of fatty protein called the myelin sheath (a bit like the insulation on an electrical cable).
-MS is an auto-immune disease, where the immune system gets confused and instead of attacking an infection or virus, the immune system turns on itself and attacks the nerve cells, damaging this protective sheath.
+Nerve cells in the CNS are covered by a protective layer of fatty protein called the myelin sheath, which is a bit like the insulation which surrounds an electrical cable.
+MS is an auto-immune condition where the immune system gets confused and attacks the nerve cells.
+Instead of attacking an infection or virus, it damages this protective sheath.
 This process is called demyelination.
-The demyelination disrupts the ‘messages’ being transmitted from and to the brain, causing them to slow down, become distorted or not get through at all.
+The effect of demyelination is to disrupt the messages that are transmitted from and to the brain, causing them to slow down, become distorted or not get through at all.

 The term ‘sclerosis’ is a Greek word that means scarring.
 Demyelination causes many scars or lesions in different places within the central nervous system.
 The symptoms that occur depend on the site and severity of the lesions and this is why people with MS experience different symptoms at different times.